Joan Diamond

 Clay mono-print; archival pigment print; monofilament, floss, silk and wax linen threads 19"H x 37"W x 19"D

-A web of barely visible threads straddles across all three images on the convex side.
-These threads are meant to be suggestive of the invisibilia (i.e., unseeable forces that shape our ideas, beliefs, and assumptions) which ties us to our place, our time, our loves.
-On the concave side this mixed media sculpture showcases clay mono prints.
-Until this print I had faithfully done as instructed: make three pulls of an image, decide the best, toss out the others (hence: the mono-print).
-This print caused a pause: why not celebrate the differences amongst them instead?
-Heavy stitching emphasizes these differences, yet does not abstract their relatedness.
+A web of barely visible threads straddles across all three images on the concave side.
+These threads are suggestive of the invisibilia (i.e., unseeable forces that shape our ideas, beliefs, and assumptions) which ties us to our place, our time, our loves.
+On the convex side this mixed media sculpture showcases clay mono prints, heavily embroidered.
+Until this print I had faithfully done as instructed: make three pulls of an image, decide the best, toss out the others.
+This print caused a pause: why not celebrate the differences amongst the three pulls instead?
+Stitching emphasizes these differences, yet does not abstract their relatedness.

 Joan Diamond